Words by Chal Ravens

 Modular synthesis can be intimidating for anyone without a background in physics or electronics, but for a programmer like Jain, this under-the-hood approach makes sense.
 “My engineering background is that I work on infrastructure, so I get frustrated when there's a lot of abstractions I need to understand which other people have built or written.
 I hate reading manuals, I hate going through all of that – just give me the lowest layer possible,” she laughs.
 “I was instantly in love [with modular synthesis] because it fits the way I think.”

-During 2020, Bay Area residents like Jain were doubly trapped – first by the pandemic lockdown, then by the smoke-choked skies that kept windows shut all summer.
-So Jain focused her attention on her craft, clocking up so many hours of piano practice that she ended up with carpal tunnel syndrome: “Every time I really get in the zone my hands start hurting and I have to stop for a few weeks and lose all that juice.
+In 2020, Jain focused her attention on her craft, clocking up so many hours of piano practice that she ended up with carpal tunnel syndrome: “Every time I really get in the zone my hands start hurting and I have to stop for a few weeks and lose all that juice.
 It’s been one of my biggest frustrations in lockdown.”
 Her dedication to piano throws up another dilemma on her artistic journey – there just aren’t enough notes on the keyboard.
 “I'm trying to actively build a philosophy around what it means to play a classical Raga on piano because it's not an instrument that is meant for this music,” she explains.
 “I can't do a lot of the very iconic Indian classical things on the piano, like note bends.
 I went through this existential crisis where I was like, is this the right instrument for me?
 Maybe I should play the harp or something.”
 Frustrated by the limitations of a classical 12-note system – one that also dominates electronic music, with its reliance on traditional keyboard mapping – Jain is determined to get in between the notes eventually.
 “I don't do a lot with microtonality just yet,” she says, “but I'm not rushing myself.
 I'm going to be doing this for a long time.”

 As well as the modular rack and electric piano, Jain uses an Electron Digitact to sample her voice for percussion patterns and unusual sounds.
 “I always introduce a layer of my voice, even if it's almost inaudible because one of my hypotheses is that your voice is the most unique thing you have.
 So in order for the music to be truly mine, my voice has to be in it.”
 She uses Ableton to program her modular system but often finds herself playing sequences out rather than using generative sequencers or pasting loops together.
 Vocals usually come right at the end of the chain, in a composition process that feels automatic, or even somatic.
 “My body just knows how to do it because I've been doing it for so long.
 I don't have to think, I listen to something and I harmonize with it.
 So instead of having everything fit my voice, I can make my voice fit everything else.”
 Perhaps unusually for a modular synthesist, she tries to resist the lure of new toys.
 It’s easy to end up thinking that you “need more to do more,” she says.
 “Actually I don't need a lot to write beautiful music.”

 With under the lilac sky arriving in May, Jain is now getting back to work on “the most political piece I’ve written,” a soundtrack for a dance performance about the female body.
 Devised with choreographer Carly Lave, Vessel is set to premiere this summer after being postponed in 2020.
-There are also the monthly rhythms of the Ghungru show on NTS Radio, a platform for Jain’s personal selections of traditional Indian music and head-massaging drones and synths, but the past year has given her plenty of time to think about the next step on her journey, including a move to Brooklyn.
+There are also the monthly rhythms of the Ghungru show on NTS Radio, a platform for Jain’s personal selections of traditional Indian music and head-massaging drones and synths, but the past year has given her plenty of time to think about what the next steps could entail.
 The best lack all conviction, as W. B. Yeats wrote, and Jain’s apprehension about how the album might be received speaks volumes.
 “I'm afraid of what people who understand the music will say about it, in some ways.
 Nervous, because it's such a departure from the original music.
 I think a part of me is afraid of being rejected because I just love the music,” she says, her eyes widening.
 “I have this attraction to it that is hard to explain.”